 The best 65-inch 4K TVs of 2021 are excellent choices for anyone looking to significantly upgrade their home cinema setup.
-Average TV sizes tend to grow year on year, and while 55-inch is currently the flagship size, it's 65-inch TVs that really offer a step up in terms of impact.
+Average TV sizes tend to grow year on year, and while 55-inch is currently the flagship size, it's the best 65-inch TVs that really offer a step up in terms of impact.

 That's not just because of the larger size, though: premium TVs often start at 65-inch for their smallest model, and bundle the highest specifications together rather than waste them on small TVs that won't be able to show the latest TV tech off in its best light.
 To get the best specs out there, then, it makes sense that you'd need one of the best 65-inch TVs to get them.

 Whether that's an OLED panel, smooth motion processing, or the brightness and backlight needed to make colors look vibrant, the best 65-inch TVs will fare better than basic small TVs – and will often make gaming TVs with the right specifications too.
 Don't even think about a 55-inch 8K TV either, as 8K resolution only really becomes worthwhile at 65 inches and above.

 There are some caveats, of course.
 A larger TV generally means a larger cost, and it's worth making sure you have the cash to spend as well as the space to keep it in your home, as there's no worse feeling than unpacking a 65-inch TV and find it doesn't actually fit on your media unit or TV stand.

 To make sure you're only buying the 65-inch TVs worth buying, we've put together this detailed guide to the very best 65-inch 4K TVs out there – with new 2021 TVs like the LG G1 OLED and Samsung QN900A already making the list below.

 Best 65-inch TVs